Philosophy Speaker Series

 Every year the Philosophy Section presents a series of public lectures by leading philosophers.
-For upcoming events, see our home page.
-For more information or to suggest a speaker or topic, contact Speaker Series Coordinator Dr. Michael Doan.
+For more information or to suggest a speaker or topic, contact Speaker Series Coordinator Dr. Laura McMahon.
 Events are eligible for LBC credit.

 - Dan Lowe (University of Michigan), "Changing Hearts and Minds is Hard (But Not Impossible): Abolitionist Lessons."
 September 17th, 5-6:30pm, Halle 300.

 - Michael Doan (EMU), "Public Health Ethics and Precarity."
 October 24, 5-6:30pm, Halle 300.

 - MA Student Speaker of 2018: Eva Chrysochoou (EMU), "Aesthetic Dwelling in the Ambiguous."
 November 28, 5-6:30pm, Halle 300.

 - Distinguished Speaker of 2019: Kristin Andrews (York University), "Animal Rights and the Cluster Concept of Person."
 January 16, 5-6:30pm, Halle Auditorium.

 - Kym Maclaren (Ryerson University), “Embodied Agency: Anorexia as a Case Study,” March 28, 5:00 - 6:30pm, Halle 300.